Chart Color Schemes

 Employment

 Hinchinbrook has a skilled workforce with diverse sector representation.
-Its unemployment rate is 3.6%.
+The unemployment rate was 3.6% in the past year.

-Over the past year, there was an estimated employment growth of 5.5%.
-As of June 2025, 6841 residents are in work while the unemployment rate is 0.6% below Greater Sydney's rate of 4.2%.
-Workforce participation lags at 54.0%, compared to Greater Sydney's 60.0%.
-Leading employment industries include health care & social assistance, retail trade, and manufacturing.
+Employment growth was estimated at 5.5%.
+As of June 2025, 6841 residents were employed, with an unemployment rate of 3.6%, which is 0.6% below Greater Sydney's rate of 4.2%.
+Workforce participation was 54.0%, compared to Greater Sydney's 60.0%.
+Employment was concentrated in health care & social assistance, retail trade, and manufacturing.

-Manufacturing has a notably high concentration with employment levels at 1.7 times the regional average.
-Professional & technical services have limited presence at 5.0% compared to the regional average of 11.5%.
-The area offers limited local employment opportunities as indicated by Census data.
-Over the year to June 2025, employment increased by 5.5%, labour force by 5.0%, and unemployment rate fell by 0.5 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.6%, labour force grow by 2.9%, and unemployment increase by 0.3 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National unemployment is 4.5% while national employment growth is 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a national employment expansion of 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Hinchinbrook's employment mix suggests local growth of approximately 6.1%% over five years and 12.9% over ten years.
+Manufacturing employment levels were at 1.7 times the regional average.
+Professional & technical employment was limited at 5.0%, compared to the regional average of 11.5%.
+The area offers limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Between June 2024 and June 2025, employment levels increased by 5.5% and labour force increased by 5.0%, reducing the unemployment rate by 0.5 percentage points.
+In Greater Sydney, employment rose by 2.6%, the labour force grew by 2.9%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hinchinbrook's employment mix suggests local growth of approximately 6.1% over five years and 12.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment